scmcgowen/Radon/README.md

 # Installation

-While you can install Radon with the Howlfile, or just copying all the files to the computer, it is recommended to use the installer, `pastebin run TPG238zDDP` (SCPaste https://p.sc3.io/TPG238zDDP).
+While you can install Radon with the Howlfile, or just copying all the files to the computer, it is recommended to use the installer, `pastebin run WAXroOQqH` (RePaste https://p.reconnected.cc/WAXroOQqH).
 This will download the required files, `radon.lua`, `config.lua`, and `products.lua`.

 # Setup